-I am happy some of my friends like me, like to drive around and go into wilderness and think this is a better way to spend quality time together than sitting in one of the cafes in the city under energy guzzling lights, expensive coffees and extremely limited space.
-Yesterday 4 of us, including a 5 year old, drove out of Bangalore towards Krishnagiri, through Sarjapur Road.
-As you drive past the inhabited limits of Bangalore, you would see whole lot of new properties coming up, lots of schools and institutes coming up and of course the planned IT parks.
+I am happy some of my friends like me, like to drive around and go into the wilderness and think this is a better way to spend quality time together than sitting in one of the cafes in the city under energy-guzzling lights, expensive coffees and extremely limited space.
+Yesterday 4 of us, including a 5-year-old, drove out of Bangalore towards Krishnagiri, through Sarjapur Road.
+As you drive past the inhabited limits of Bangalore, you would see a whole lot of new properties coming up, lots of schools and institutes coming up and of course, the planned IT parks.

 I actually got to see the town called ‘Sarjapura’, which I was always curious about since it has been 3 years that I have been living on Sarjapur Road in Bangalore.
-Past Sarjapur town, there are hardly any villages and there is lot of green land around.
-There are rose plantations and huge facilities that export roses from Bangalore, making it one of the primary exports from the region, probably the biggest after much celebrated cousin IT.
-The road is good throughout with very few bad patches, and is surrounded by lush green trees and a good percentage of them are fruit trees.
+Past Sarjapur town, there are hardly any villages.
+And there is a lot of green lands around.
+There are rose plantations and huge facilities that export roses from Bangalore.
+Making it one of the primary exports from the region, probably the biggest after much-celebrated cousin IT.
+The road is good throughout with very few bad patches and is surrounded by lush green trees and a good percentage of them are fruit trees.
 We actually stopped by few places and plucked custard apples to out heart’s content.
-Being totally inexperienced in doing so, I bruised myself at lot of places, but I guess it was worth it.
+Being totally inexperienced in doing so, I bruised myself at a lot of places, but I guess it was worth it.

-After we drove around 70 kms, we reached a village called Topannahalli, and we stopped by a place which had the board saying ‘Akshara International School’.
+After we drove around 70 km’s, we reached a village called Topannahalli.
+We stopped by a place which had the board saying ‘Akshara International School’.
 The board was on top of a house and the house belonged to the relative of one of my friends.
-We stopped there to have fresh coconut water, and I surprised everyone by having water directly from the coconut without using any straw or glass, while everyone in the village thought of me as a city person who would not be able to handle coconut.
-Now did someone not say that there is real happiness and joy lies in doing things that people says you can not do?
-We got to see the sapling plantations of Tomatoes, Brinjals and Chilies, which are then sold to nurseries.
+We stopped there to have fresh coconut water.
+And I surprised everyone by having water directly from the coconut without using any straw or glass.
+While everyone in the village thought of me as a city person who would not be able to handle coconut.
+Now did someone not say that there is real happiness and joy lies in doing things that people say you can not do?
+We got to see the sapling plantations of Tomatoes, Brinjals, and Chilies, which are then sold to nurseries.
 There were tons of saplings that the villagers sell to government departments or to other plantation agencies.

 I was pleasantly surprised to see a ‘Guinness world records’ certificate on the walls of the house.
-When I asked about it, even with the huge language barrier, the parents proudly explained the achievements of their young son, who is a master in miniature art, and has been awarded an entry in to Guinness world records and Limca book of records for creating an unbroken chain of 21 steps using a single toothpick.
-They also showed us the file containing all the articles that has been written around their son, photographs of his various creations that have been featured in his various places and his photographs with various dignitaries.
-In my every exploratory trip, I come across some surprises that make all the efforts put in doing the exploration worth it.
-This is usually not there in your planned trips where you know what you would get to see and feel.
-In fact most of the times media hype makes them turn out as a dampener.
+When I asked about it, even with the huge language barrier, the parents proudly explained the achievements of their young son.
+He is a master of miniature art.
+And has been awarded an entry into Guinness world records.
+And Limca book of records for creating an unbroken chain of 21 steps using a single toothpick.
+They also showed us the file containing all the articles that have been written about their son.

-As the life demanded, I am back in Bangalore, writing this piece with a custard apple in my hand and some fresh air in my lungs….
+As life demanded, I am back in Bangalore.
+Writing this piece with a custard apple in my hand.
+And some fresh air in my lungs….
 Look forward to some more such trips.